felimomo/Walleye-Revised-Paper/fisheries.md

 $$
 where $f_\theta$ is a neural network with parameters $\theta$, and $\text{Obs}_t$ are the observations obtained at time-step $t$.

-We optimized two different scenarios: one in which only the biomass observation is used,
+We optimized two different scenarios: one single-observation RL policy (*1RL*) in which only the biomass observation is used,
 $$
   \text{Obs}_t = B_{survey}(t),
 $$
-and another in which biomass and mean weight were both used
+and a two-observation RL policy (*2RL*) in which biomass and mean weight were both used
 $$
   \text{Obs}_t = (B_{survey}(t),\, \bar{W}_{survey}(t)).
 $$